nandaditra/nandaditra/README.md

 ## 👋 Hi There!

 My name is Nanda Aditya Putra, and i'm currently studying at Brawijaya University Malang.
 I'm interested in Frontend especially Javascript and Typescript.
-I'm also to try learn Go in backend👀 .
+I'm also to try learn Java in backend👀 .
 Have a Good Day!

 ![Nandaditra's leetcode activity](https://leetcard.jacoblin.cool/nandaditra56?ext=activity)